Five-Minute Film Festival

 - Educational Content

 Films must be no more than five minutes long.
 All submissions must be student-created and abide by Copyright and Fair Use Policy.
 Students may submit only one individual film, although additional participation in group submissions is permitted.
-All films must be uploaded to YouTube.

 To limit the number of film submissions to a manageable amount, we are limiting teachers to a maximum of 5 submissions.
 We highly recommend you have a local film festival for your class and/or school and determine the best films to submit to the festival.